KarnbirKhera/CUDA-Vector-Addition/README.md

 If I were to restart this vector add project from scratch with the knowledge I have now (and any project from now on) this would be my process:

-**1. I would dissect the vector add equation it'self before I even think to write a single piece of code.
+**1. I would dissect the vector add equation itself before I even think to write a single piece of code.
 This gives me the theoretical FLOPs/byte.
 This is important because before we even start, we should understand what our expected bottlenecks will be.**

 $$ \text{Arithmetic Intensity} (AI) = \frac{\text{Total Operations (FLOPs)}}{\text{Total Bytes Transferred (Memory Traffic)}} $$